Bachelor of Arts in Art

 Curriculum & Requirements Curriculum Map

-Ready to declare a Studio Art Major? email the Art director for an appointment.
+Ready to declare a Studio Art Major?
+Do that here!

 Art Major, Bachelor of Arts (BA)